Srav56/Clinical-Trial-Matching/README.md

 project explores the development and implementation of a sophisticated "Clinical Trial Matching" system, leveraging these advanced technologies to revolutionize the patient recruitment landscape.

+Digital approaches such as keyword-based approaches, data analytics, etc. have been approaching the forefront of replacing traditional methods and the latest among these is the usage of Large Language Models.
+We have proposed one such system.

+### Method

+In our project, we propose to make use of use of bi-encoder model to rank the clincal trials based on relevance of inclusion criteria.
+A bi-encoder model is one where two encoders are used to encode two sentences, and then the embeddings obtained are compared using a metric such as the cosine similarity or dot score.
+Our model, based on the one highlighted in [2], consists of Sentence-BERT models that have been finetuned on MSMARCO dataset for document ranking.
+In additon to these pretrined models, we train our own model by finetuning a ClincalBERT model for the MSMARCO data based on the MultipleNegativesRankingLoss approach, in which a model is trained using triplets consisting of a query, a positive document and a negative document, such that the model creates encodings for all three.
+The encodings must be such that there must be small distances between the positive document/passage and the query, and large distances between the query and the negative examples.

+The authors proposed a method of better performance by ensuring good negative example by using a Cross Encoder to find score for such negative examples and then using these for training the bi-encoder.
+We have used their training code to train a ClinicalBERT model in order to account for the medical and clincial jargon present in the proposed clinical trial reports.

+There have been systems which have used the aforementioned approach of document ranking for Clincal Trial Matching, including IBM Watson, however, we aim to specifically test the appicability of a BERT-based model for the same.

+### Limitations

+The biggest challenge we faced during this project is the lack of public-domain medical data.
+Due to concern about patient privacy and rights, clincal reports are not made available in the public domain and this forced us to rely on synthetically generated data for our purpose, which may not accrately reflect the real-world.

 ## Experimental Setup

 ### Dataset